fire78625/IoTmalScan/README.md

 #### Label of classification

-1. You have to download the reports of training samples from VirusTotal
+1. You have to download the reports of training samples from VirusTotal, please use the format of filename: <hashvalue>.txt
-2. You have to filter the results of these three AV vendors: "BitDefender", "ESET-NOD32", and "MicroWorld-eScan" and decide the family name (=label of classification)
-3. The results should save as the format like 'samplename,familyname' for each sample in each line
-4. The final result label file should put in the directory 'VTreport'
+2. The final result label file should put in the directory 'VTreport'

+#### Execute the following command to generate a classification label file [filename: training_classification_label.txt]

+*`python3 analyze_virustotal_report.py`*

+!!!
+Notice for using newer samples in VirusTotal, we set a limit only parse the report of sample which was found after 2012.
+If you want to change this limit, please modify code directly

 #### Executing the following command [please execute program with root privilege to make sure tools has enough privilege]

-*`sudo python3 Extract_feature.py <tool_elfutiles_src_directory_path> <IDA_binary_idaq64_path> <features_storage_database_name> <classification_label_file_name>`*
+*`sudo python3 Extract_feature.py <tool_elfutiles_src_directory_path> <IDA_binary_idaq64_path> <features_storage_database_name>`*

 Ex: sudo python3 Extract_feature.py /home/username/Desktop/elfutils/ /home/username/Desktop/IDA/ feature_saving.db